zhan-huang/js-solr-highlighter/README.md

 # js-solr-highlighter
-A JavaScript library for highlighting HTML text based on the query in the lucene/solr query syntax Run in the browser or Node.js environment
+A JavaScript library for highlighting HTML text based on the query in the lucene/solr query syntax<br />
+Run in the browser or Node.js environment<br />
-Built based on [lucene](https://github.com/bripkens/lucene "lucene") and [text-annotator](https://github.com/zhan-huang/text-annotator "text-annotator")
+Built based on [lucene](https://github.com/bripkens/lucene "lucene") and [text-annotator](https://github.com/zhan-huang/text-annotator "text-annotator")<br />
 The general highlighting process is:
 1. Derive which text to highlight from a query in the lucene syntax
 2. Highlight the derived text in the HTML